Get ISO certified: 5 stages to becoming ISO certified in Australia

 Initial consultation and choosing a certification

-There are several ISO certifications available for Australian businesses.
-QMS provides auditing for various ISO certifications, including Safety Management, Quality Management, Environmental Management and Food Safety Management.
+There are several ISO certifications available for organisations.
+QMS provides auditing and certification services for various ISO Standards, including Safety Management, Quality Management, Environmental Management and Food Safety Management.

-During the initial consultation, we’ll discuss your business has previously done in the area of certification and what you wish to achieve from the certification process.
+During the initial consultation, we’ll discuss what your business has previously done in the area of compliance and what you wish to achieve from the certification process.
 This information will help determine which certification is best suited for your business needs.

 Although there are multiple ISO standards, the process for achieving certification is quite similar.
 Read on for an overview of the ISO certification process.